-Road rage is a frustrated and aggressive behaviour displayed by drivers on the roads.
+Road rage is a frustrated and aggressive behavior displayed by drivers on the roads.

 The causes of it are a long line of waiting to park, stuck in traffic for hours.
 Or if one is running late for a meeting and is unhappy with the way others are driving.

-More people are travelling by their own mode of transport and road rage cases are also increasing.
+More people are traveling by their own mode of transport and road rage cases are also increasing.

-This kind of behaviour disturbs everyone and delays other works as well.
+This kind of behavior disturbs everyone and delays other works as well.

-There should be better communication and laws enforced to condone this type of behaviour.
+There should be better communication and laws enforced to condone this type of behavior.